-Click on the Dell OpenManage Server Administrator icon on your desktop.
+Double-click on the Dell OpenManage Server Administrator icon on 1 your desktop.
 The remote login page is displayed.

-CAUTION: The login screen has an Ignore certificate warnings check box.You should use this option with discretion.
-It is highly recommended that you use it only in trusted Intranet environments.
+CAUTION: The login screen has an Ignore certificate warnings check box.
+You should use this option with discretion.
+It is recommended that you use it only in trusted Intranet environments.

-- 2 Click on the Manage Web Server Link, located at the top right corner of the screen. - 3 Enter the User Name, Password and Domain name (if you are accessing Server Administrator from a defined domain) and click Submit. - Select the Active Directory Login check box to log in using Microsoft Active Directory.
-See "Using the Active Directory Login" on page 48. - Click Submit.
+- 2 Click the Manage Web Server link, located at the top-right corner of the screen. - 3 Enter the User Name, Password, and Domain name (if you are accessing Server Administrator from a defined domain) and click Submit. - Select the Active Directory Login check box to log in using Microsoft 4 Active Directory.
+See "Using the Active Directory Login" on page 48. - 5 Click Submit.